 The gummy filling can come from peaches.
 Never use canned pie filling.
 Choose canned peaches from good manufacturers.
 Fruits should be resilient and not spread apart under the fingers.

 You will avoid this problem by replacing canned peaches with fresh ones.
 Choose hard, slightly unripe fruits.
 Frozen peaches can also be used.
-Just be sure that you have thawed them completely and removed the excess fluid.
+Just make sure that you have thawed them completely and removed the excess fluid.

 Can you freeze peach cobbler?